AliAzizpourian3/kvp10k-thesis/README.md

 `unkeyed`, or `unvalued` type and nested text and bounding-box fields.

 Dataset sizes after preparation: **5,389 train** / **581 test**.
+The Stage 3 loader skips 404 prepared training pages with empty targets, so Mistral training uses **4,985 pages**, or **51.6%** of the 9,656-page official training split.

 ### Nearest-Neighbour Baseline (`baselines.py`)